Academic Probation and Dismissal

 Faculty may require students to use textual similarity detection software (e.g., Turnitin.com) in courses at Buffalo State.
 Textual similarity detection software compares submitted student text to a database of millions of previously published documents, including those on the public Internet, a proprietary collection of published articles, as well as every student paper previously submitted to the detection service.
 When similarities between student text and an existing document are found, the software identifies those similarities for the instructor and/or student review.
 (Similarity alone is not evidence of academic misconduct, as such material may be correctly cited.)
 This software may be used as an educational tool to assist students in learning how to properly cite resources, decrease instances of academic misconduct, and/or assist in the identification of acts of academic misconduct.

-A statement outlining formal college policies and procedures to be followed in cases of alleged academic misconduct will be on file in each dean’s office, in the Academic Standards Office, in the Student Life Office, and online.
-Cases of severe infractions of acceptable standards may be brought before the Academic Misconduct Board, chaired by the appeals director of academic standards, and may result in academic dismissal.
+A statement outlining formal college policies and procedures to be followed in cases of alleged academic misconduct will be on file in each academic dean’s office, in the Academic Success Office, in the Student Life Office, and online.
+Cases of severe infractions of acceptable standards may be brought before the Academic Misconduct Board and may result in academic dismissal.